SonsOfProvidence/SonsOfProvidence/README.md

 ## Mission 1: Assault on the Institute

 **Setting Location**: The Institute, Romania
-**Sandbox Destination**: Dartmoor
+**Sandbox Destination**: Safehouse
 **Briefing Cutscene**: Lucas Grey has landed in front of Rubble falls in front of the hole in the wall.
-**Gameplay**: Gameplay begins with the player playing as Subject 6 (bald, so the normal Agent 47 model can be used), starting in front of the rubble by the window outside of Dartmoor, armed with a Sawed-off shotgun, wearing the tactical wetsuit.
-Subject 6 must escape to the exit at the entrance of the Dartmoor level.
-All the areas of Dartmoor besides the path from the front entrance to the exit are blocked off, and all the doors are non-interactable.
+**Gameplay**: Gameplay begins with the player playing as Subject 6 (bald, so the normal Agent 47 model can be used), starting in front of the rubble by the window outside the safehouse, armed with a Sawed-off shotgun, wearing the tactical wetsuit.
+Subject 6 must escape to the exit at the entrance of the safehouse level.
+All the areas of safehouse besides the path from the front entrance to the exit are blocked off, and all the doors are non-interactable.
 The only NPCs are mercenaries, armed with automatic rifles, and they are all enforcers for the Tactical Wetsuit disguise.
 After the level begins, a grenade is detonated inside the mansion, which will alert the guards.

 **New starting location**: In front of the mansion
 **Have restricted loadout**: